Article Translations: (Spanish)

 You want to feel good in your own home, right?
 If you have asthma, you can take steps to remove or minimize triggers at home.
 That way, they're not as likely to cause breathing problems and asthma flare-ups.

-Triggers are the things that can make your asthma worse — like pollen, mold, dust mites, and cigarette smoke.
-Triggers are usually harmless to people who don't have asthma.
-But if you do have asthma, they can cause coughing, wheezing, and shortness of breath.
+Triggers are the things — like pollen, mold, dust mites, and cigarette smoke — that can make your asthma symptoms worse.
+They can cause coughing, wheezing, and shortness of breath.

 People with asthma always have some swelling or irritation in their airways.
 Coming in contact with triggers can make this problem worse.

 Because triggers are different for each person, you'll work with your doctor to figure out yours.
-If you think an allergy is triggering your asthma, talk to your doctor about getting allergy testing to find out what you might be allergic to.
+If you think an allergy is triggering your asthma, talk to your doctor about getting allergy testing to find out what you're allergic to.

 Once you know what's making your asthma worse, you can work to get rid of that stuff at home.
 What you need to do depends on your triggers.
-Some people are affected only by animal dander.
-Others might have several triggers.
 It may take some time to figure out all your triggers and what to do about them.